 Current Status

 President Trump directed executive agencies to review and remove regulations that the administration believes are burdening domestic energy production.
-Interior Secretary Doug Burgum directed the Department of Interior (DOI) to take actions that would offer more parcels of public land for oil and gas leasing.
+Interior Secretary Doug Burgum directed the Department of the Interior (DOI) to take actions that would offer more parcels of public land for oil and gas leasing.
+The One Big Beautiful Bill Act (OBBBA) also directs expanded coal and oil and gas leasing, and the Bureau of Land Management has begun using the expedited lease reviews the Act directs.

 Why it Matters